Cape Mendocino Light: History

 After many ships, including the SS Northerner and a lighthouse tender with supplies to build the facility, were lost to the jagged rocks surrounding the 326 ft sea stack "Sugar Loaf" and Blunt's Reef offshore of Cape Mendocino, the lighthouse with attendant buildings including a carpenter shop, an oil house, a barn and a two-story residence were built on 171 acre of remote rangeland.
 On December 1, 1868, the light began sending a signal of one white flash every thirty seconds.
 The United States Coast Guard took control of the Cape Mendocino Lighthouse in 1939 when the United States Lighthouse Service merged with the Coast Guard.

 The lighthouse was a 43 ft iron tower, sixteen-sided and double balconied, a twin to the lighthouse at Point Reyes but for the roof shape.
 At 422 ft, the height of the light exceeded the 420 ft Makapuu Point Light, making it the highest focal plane of any lighthouse in the United States.
-The lens had been shipped in through Eureka, California and then overland to the remote location as it was too risky to ship it directly to the lighthouse.
+The lens had been shipped through Eureka, California and then overland to the remote location as it was too risky to ship it directly to the lighthouse.
 Also due to the remote location, lighthouse tenders serviced the facility.
 In 1881, three men being sent to the lighthouse were killed while attempting to land in a small boat from the tender Manzanita.
-New dwellings were built in 1908 for the keepers, some of whom raised cows or ponies for the Ferndale to Petrolia stage coach line.
+New dwellings were built in 1908 for the keepers, some of whom raised cows or ponies for the Ferndale to Petrolia stagecoach line.
 At least ten keepers served this lighthouse from 1869 to 1926.

 Shipwrecks and strandings

 In 1905, the continuing danger from Blunt's Reef led to the installation of a lightship, which saved over 150 passengers of the steamer Bear after it ran aground in 1916.
 After five people were killed while trying to land lifeboats on the rocky shore, it was decided that the others would make for the Blunt's Reef lightship.
 The survivors clustered on the lightship until they could be taken ashore safely.

-On 6 August 1921 the Alaska, built in 1889 by the Alaska Steamship Company, stranded and sank at Blunt's Reef off the California coast, showing that even the shore-mounted light and the lightship were not enough to save passing ships.
+On 6 August 1921 the Alaska, built in 1889 by the Alaska Steamship Company, stranded and sank at Blunt's Reef off the California coast, showing that even the shore-mounted light and the lightship were not enough to save all passing ships.

-In 1926, a keeper at the light was credited with saving the lives of all on board the Everett a steam schooner which he saw had caught on fire.
+In 1926, a keeper at the light was credited with saving the lives of all on board the Everett a steam schooner which he saw had caught fire.
 The keeper called for a rescue via telephone.
 When the ship arrived to help, they discovered the crew was unconscious from the fire fumes and saved them.

-In 1941, the Blunt's Reef lightship saved the surviving crew of the SS Emidio, the first casualty of the Imperial Japanese Navy's submarine force action on California's Pacific Coast.
+In 1941, the Blunt's Reef lightship saved the surviving crew of the SS Emidio, the first casualty of the Imperial Japanese Navy submarine force action on California's Pacific Coast.